krugazor/SwiftLoggerServer/README.md

-SwiftLogger.d(message: "This is a debug message") SwiftLogger.w(message: "This is a warning") SwiftLogger.e(message: "This is an error")
+SwiftLogger.d(message: "This is a debug message") SwiftLogger.w(message: "This is a warning") SwiftLogger.e(message: "This is an error") SwiftLogger.i(data: somedata, fileExtension: "png") SwiftLogger.d(data: somedata, fileExtension: "json") SwiftLogger.w(data: somedata, fileExtension: "jpg") SwiftLogger.e(data: somedata) // will use .bin as extension
 ```

-More information regarding the function parameters that are set by default can be found [in the documentation](Docs/SwiftLoggerClient/classes/SwiftLogger.md)
+More information regarding the function parameters that are set by default can be found [in the documentation for text mesages](Docs/SwiftLoggerClient/classes/SwiftLogger.md) or [in the documentation for data messages](Docs/SwiftLoggerClient/extensions/SwiftLogger.md)

 ## Prerequisites